 | Impairment describes the frequency of symptoms and subsequent functional limitations that the patient is experiencing or has recently experienced |

 | Risk describes the likelihood of asthma exacerbations, progressive decline in lung function, or risk of an adverse effect from medication |

 Severity of asthma symptoms in patients who are not currently taking a long-term controller medication (also known as maintenance medication) is assessed using the impairment and risk domains illustrated in Table 13-2.
 To determine whether a patient is presenting with intermittent, mild, moderate, or severe asthma impairment, the following symptoms are assessed: nighttime awakenings, use of short-acting bronchodilator for quick relief of acute symptoms, workdays missed, patient ability to engage in normal daily activities, and quality of life.
-In general, patients are considered at higher risk for uncontrolled asthma if they have a history ...
+In general, patients are considered at higher risk for uncontrolled asthma if they have ...